JeeWeetje/iot-workshop/README.md

 ## Create a bridge

 Follow these steps to create the integration bridge between The Things Network and Azure IoT Hub.
+NPM will be used to create a folder structure and imstall packages.

 1. In a new folder, run `npm init` to initialize a new WebJob using Node.js.
-Use `server.js` as entry point
+Accept the initial values, only use `server.js` as entry point
 2. Run `npm install --save ttn-azure-iothub` to install this package
 3. Create a new file `server.js`

-This server file will be created below but we need some secrets.
-We will have to collect the unique keys of the TTN app and the Azure IoT Hub first.
+This server.js file will be written below but we need some secrets first.
+We have to collect unique keys of the TTN app and the Azure IoT Hub.

 ### TTN App secrets

-This integration requires TTN portal AppEUI and App Access Key.
+The integration requires TTN portal AppEUI and App Access Key.

 1. Log into the [TTN applications portal](https://staging.thethingsnetwork.org/applications).
 You will be asked to provide TTN credentials if needed.
 2. A list of application will be shown.
 Navigato to the application provided for this workshop